samdhew/docker/newrelic_agent/README.md

-# Dockerfile for Amazon Corretto 17 with Alpine
+# Dockerfile for NewRelic APM for Java

 This Dockerfile sets up a lightweight containerized environment based on Amazon Corretto 17 and Alpine Linux.
 It installs `curl` to facilitate downloading external resources and then downloads the NewRelic APM (Application Performance Monitoring) agent for Java.